Shin-shimizu Tunnel

 3 railway-tunnels under Mount Tanigawa: Shimizu Tunnel, Shin-shimizu Tunnel and Daishimizu Tunnel.

 Shin-shimizu Tunnel (新清水トンネル, Shin-shimizu tonneru) is one way tunnel towards Niigata on JR's Joetsu Line located between Yuzawa town in Niigata Prefecture and Minakami town in Gunma Prefecture in parallel to other one-way Shimizu Tunnel (towards Tokyo) with total length of 13.5 km.
-It was built and completed in 1967 under Mount Tanigawa that has 3 railway-tunnels: single-tract Shin-shimizu & Shimizu tunnels for Joetsu Line, and double-tracts Daishimizu Tunnel for Joetsu Shinkansen line.
+It was built and completed in 1967 under Mount Tanigawa that has 3 railway-tunnels: single-track Shin-shimizu & Shimizu tunnels for Joetsu Line, and double-track Daishimizu Tunnel for Joetsu Shinkansen line.
 A distinctive station known as Doai Station features a platform situated within an underground tunnel, specifically positioned within the middle of the Shin-Shimizu Tunnel.